m-zaink/valify/README.md

     );
 }
 ```
-* You may also just fetch the first violation that occurred on the given input by using `firstConstraintViolatedOn(input:)` method of the `Valifier`.
+* You may also just fetch the first violation that occurred on the given input by using `firstConstraintViolatedOn()` method of the `Valifier`.
-* Or you may even not go that far as you can easily toget to know if any constraints were violated at all by using `areAllConstraintsSatisfiedOn(input:)` method of the `Valifier`.
+* Or you may even not go that far as you can easily toget to know if any constraints were violated at all by using `areAllConstraintsSatisfiedOn()` method of the `Valifier`.

 > ___ NOTE ___
 > You can optionally pass-in a `violationMessage` parameter to any of your constraints.